DevSlem/AINE-DRL/README.md

 AINE-DRL provides below things.

 * deep reinforcement learning agents
-* training in gym environment (vectorized environment also supported) and inference (rendering)
+* train in OpenAI Gym
+* inference (rendering, gif, picture)
 * model save/load
-* YAML configuration format
+* YAML configuration

 If you want to know how to use, see details in [sample codes](samples/) and [Wiki](https://github.com/DevSlem/AINE-DRL/wiki).

 ### Agent

-AINE-DRL provides basic deep reinforcement learning (DRL) agents.
+AINE-DRL provides deep reinforcement learning (DRL) agents.
 If you want to use them, it's helpful to read documentations in [Wiki](https://github.com/DevSlem/AINE-DRL/wiki).

 |Agent|Source Code|
 |:---:|:---:|